 So in the winter of ’97 I decided that “no matter what” I was going to learn guitar.
-I had seen over the past year or so that the guitar books had little pictures of where to put your fingers to create a guitar chords that were displayed right above the lyrics.
+I had seen over the past year or so that the guitar books had little pictures of where to put your fingers to create guitar chords that were displayed right above the lyrics.
 So if you knew the song you could strum just the chord as you listened to the song and that would even sound cool.
 My friends had done a lot of blues jams at the local bars and I had jammed with them on the keyboard a few times at home, so I knew a little about the blues chord progressions.
 There are so many songs that follow a specific chord pattern, but are played with different strumming patterns, rhythms, etc… So I decided I was going to just learn 3 chords and strum a blues progression in the key of G. This would then give me G, C, and D to build on.
 And I had just learned that there was a way to play G where I wrap my hand around the neck and just hold down the top and bottom string on the 3rd fret and it works.
 G is a somewhat difficult configuration as a beginner and I wasn’t sure if my fingers would even do it so this gave me a shortcut.

 Pretty much right off the bat out of nowhere came,

-I arrived at Spill the Beans in Clemson, SC well before the open mic started to make sure I could get comfortable with the environment and get on the list.
+I arrived at Spill the Beans in Clemson, SC in March of 2011 well before the open mic started to make sure I could get comfortable with the environment and get on the list.
 I really didn’t want to have to wait around too long all nervous to go.
 Long story short, when my name was called and I went up to play I was nervous but I was alright.
 The song I was starting with was something that I felt pretty good about.
 I had posted a version on YouTube and had a few positive comments and when I played it a couple times for different friends, they all seemed to like it a lot.
-So I did ???God???s Gonna Cut You Down” by Johnny Cash and I could feel the room’s attention move to me as I played.
+So I did “God’s Gonna Cut You Down” by Johnny Cash and I could feel the room’s attention move to me as I played.
 It was a new, strange, but cool feeling.
-After that song was the finished, there were applause and the host came up on the side and was like ???That was awesome?”
+After that song was the finished, there were applause and the host came up on the side and was like “That was awesome?”
 Is that one of yours?
 And stuff like that.
 It was crazy for me!